 Mine was a list that outlined ten amazing reasons why I love not drinking alcohol and going over this list each day.
 It was things like ‘having lots more energy, a slimmer waistline, glowing skin’, etc. Then stick it somewhere you can see it daily (mine was on my kitchen cupboard just by the sink) and celebrate by marking off each day in your diary when you go without alcohol or weekend without a hangover – or use an app like Nomo to keep track.

 I rewarded myself with a super lush holiday to Mexico.
 I managed to save a fair bit of money from not drinking.
 It’s not just the £15 cocktails you are saving on, but the Uber journey home after as you were over the limit to drive.
 Having a reward is going to help you reach that goal and feel great about it when you’re soaking up the sun by the sea.

 This is a partnership feature with MEDA.

 MEDA is a brand that embodies balance and health throughout their range of premium CBD infused drinks; comprising of functional wellness drinks, mixers, alcoholic cocktails and cordials.
-Visit the website and get 20% off exclusively with DOSE using the code ‘DOSE20’.
+Visit the website.

 Get your weekly DOSE fix here: SIGN UP FOR OUR NEWSLETTER